Pricing Information

 If your household uses less than 8,000kWh per year, you should be on our ‘Low Fixed Charge’ price category.
 Many households fall into this category, so it’s worth contacting your electricity retailer to see if you are on the best rate for the electricity you use.

-If you need help understanding pricing categories and terminology, the Electricity Networks Association prepared a guide that can help.
+If you need help understanding pricing categories and terminology, the Electricity Networks Aotearoa (ENA) website has a number of resources to help you out.
 View it here.

 How do we calculate our charges?